sarmadiali98/ReLico/verifier-benchmarks/README.md

 Two of the more demanding benchmarks deserve special mention:

 * **WideBarrier24** produces a very large communication bound (`ct = 1301`) on the LF side and falls outside the practical LF verification criteria (`ct < 100`).
-* **CheckpointBarrier2** reaches `ct = 61` and is a resource-bound LF workflow failure in the included setup.
-The LF run reports a failed/mismatched verification outcome and does not produce usable downstream SMT artifacts; the later Uclid SMT-generation step is killed with exit code 137.
+* **CheckpointBarrier2** reaches `ct = 61` on the LF side and exceeded the memory limits of the included machine configuration during verification.

 Both of these benchmarks still run successfully on the TR side using RMC.